TonyTerrasa/MicrophoneTestingTurnTable/README.md

-*   STL - contains STLs of all custom files for this project
+*   STLs - contains STLs of all custom files for this project
 *   Drawings - contains technical drawings for this project in both dwg and pdf format
 *   SLDWKS - All of the original CAD files for this project
     *   All of these models are entirely parametric and dependent upon a dimensions.txt file.
 This file will be necessary in order to open and work with the project.